scotty2hottyy/CREAMS/README.md

 5. Replace that link with your ngrok `wss` address.

-6. Open `index.html` in your browser.
+6. Go to the link:

 If your ngrok URL changes, update the link in `website.js` again.